Every Year Louisiana and Texas Faces A New Wave of Hurricanes

 - Damage to structures such as a porch or deck

 After everything you’ve been through, you could also face issues when dealing with your homeowner’s insurance company.
 This can be a very frustrating experience.
 You are already dealing with the stress of the damage to your home, lost time at work, or even injuries from the storm.
 The last thing you need is to fight with your insurance company about much-needed repairs.

-What your homeowner's insurance covers will depend on your policy.
+What your homeowner’s insurance covers will depend on your policy.
 For example, most insurance policies cover wind damage, flooding, and much more.
 The coverage should help pay for necessary repairs, often subject to a deductible you must cover.
-You may even be entitled to loss of use coverage if you are temporarily unable to live in your home.
+You may even be entitled to loss of use coverage if you cannot live in your home temporarily.

-In hurricane-prone areas, your insurance might include a separate deductible or other policies related to hurricanes.
-These apply only to hurricane damage, but insurance companies often use these provisions to avoid payment or reduce what they owe.
+Your insurance might include a separate deductible or other hurricane-related policies in hurricane-prone areas.
+These apply only to hurricane damage, but insurance companies often use these provisions to avoid payment or reduce their debts.

 Dealing with an insurance company can be difficult.
-It may try to deny coverage altogether or reject certain parts of your claim to save money.
+It may try denying coverage or rejecting certain parts of your claim to save money.
 Be persistent and document everything to help handle your insurance company.
-If your homeowner's insurance company continues to deny coverage it owes, you may need to enlist help from a qualified attorney to fight for your rights.
+If your homeowner’s insurance company continues to deny coverage it owes, you may need to enlist help from a qualified attorney to fight for your rights.